antviktorov/mrmage-filter-override/README.md

 # Mrmage_FilterOverride (for Magento v.
 1.9.x)

-## Ovveride default Magento filter index process.
+## Override default Magento filter index process.

 * Index only "size" attribute for simple products
 * Index should work as is for the rest types of products